FernandoNatura/Documentacion/CasosIntegracion.md

                     Case
                         When R.CodigoEstruturaNivel1 = 2 Then 'SCZ'
                         When R.CodigoEstruturaNivel1 = 3 Then 'CBA'
-                        When R.CodigoEstruturaNivel1 = 4 Then 'LPZ'End,
+                        When R.CodigoEstruturaNivel1 = 4 Then 'LPZ'
+                    End,
                 Debit = Valor,
                 Credit = 0,
-                T.TimesTamp
 From            Intermedia.Deudas.PagamentoContaCorrenteNatBO_v1 P
 Inner Join      Intermedia.Deudas.TituloPadraoERPOut_v1 T On              P.CodigoTitulo = T.CodigoTitulo